robertbrestle/aempowersync/README.md

 - aempowersync.enableOsgiConfig
     - automatically enable OSGi components for access to the AEM API
     - if enabled, the extension will attempt to update the OSGi components found in aempowersync.json
     - default = `true`
+- aempowersync.enableSyncFrom
+    - enable the "Sync from AEM" explorer menu option
+    - default = `true`
+- aempowersync.enableSyncTo
+    - enable the "Sync from To" explorer menu option
+    - default = `true`

 # Known Issues